-To compensate for possible loss of earnings, Ministers or Ministers of State may, at their discretion, authorize a maximum of up to six months' separation pay for those exempt staff members subject to Part III of the Conflict of Interest and, Post-Employment Code for Public Office Holders (see section 1.1.1).
-A maximum of up to four months' separation pay applies in all other cases.

-While a Minister or a Minister of State may authorize separation pay up to the maximums set out above, separation pay of one month per year of service is considered reasonable.
+To compensate for possible loss of earnings, ministers may, at their discretion, authorize a maximum of up to four months' separation pay.
+While a minister may authorize separation pay up to the maximum set out above, separation pay of one month per year of service is considered reasonable.